Head, Muzzle, Nose

 correct measurements must be done directly on the skull

 The skull (top of the head) should be relatively flat with only a slight slope from the back of the skull/bump on the back of their head (occipital bone).
-There should be a minimal or slight stop- or the point on the forehead where the muzzle meets the head.
-In addition, a wolfs muzzle length should be the same length as the skull, from the eyes to the base of the skull.
-Lips should be black and close fitting and nose should be large, black and well textured.
+There should be a minimal or slight stop— the point on the forehead where the muzzle meets the head.
+In addition, a wolf's muzzle should be the same length as the distance from the eyes to the base of the skull.
+Lips should be black and close fitting and the nose should be large, black and well textured.

-DOGS: Dogs heads are usually slightly smaller or average in comparison to its body.
+DOGS: Dogs' heads are usually slightly smaller or average in size in comparison to their bodies.
 Their heads can range from very round or broad to very narrow.

-- Siberian Huskies - tend to have heads that are more rounded in appearance with muzzles that are of medium length and pronounced stops.
+- Siberian huskies - tend to have heads that are more rounded in appearance with muzzles of medium length and pronounced stops

-Dogs noses can be black, liver/blue (dilute), snow nose (pink stripe down a black nose) or spotted.
-Lips on dogs can be black, pink/liver or spotted (black and pink).
+Dogs' noses can be black, liver/blue (dilute), snow (pink stripe down a black nose) or spotted.
+Lips on dogs can be black, pink/liver or spotted black and pink.
 Lips can be close fitting or loose and jowly.